 It is important that companies provide clear and meaningful explanations when they choose not to apply one of the provisions of the Code, so that their shareholders can understand the reasons for doing so and judge whether they are content with the approach the company has taken.

-which identified a number of features of a meaningful explanation.
-These included, for example, providing a clear rationale for the action taken and describing any mitigating actions.
+The FRC's a paper titled What Constitutes an Explanation under 'Comply or Explain'? identifies a number of features of a meaningful explanation.
+These include, for example, providing a clear rationale for the action taken and describing any mitigating actions.

-These features have now been incorporated in the introductory section of the 2012 edition of the Code.
-The FRC believes that it will be helpful for companies to understand what is expected of them and for shareholders to have a benchmark against which to assess explanations.
+These features are also included in an introductory section of the Code.
+The FRC believes that this is helpful for companies to understand what is expected of them and for shareholders to have a benchmark against which to assess explanations.